fermi-ad/vxpp/README.md

 ## System Preparation

 VWPP has been built for every supported target under VxWorks 6.4 and 6.7.
 If you run across any incompatibilities, please let us know.
-The project is being managed under Redmine (https://cdcvs.fnal.gov/redmine/projects/vxpp).
 You can report problems using the issue tracker.

 ### Location